 - Dataflow parameters (dataflow): Determine whether the systolic array in Gemmini is output-stationary or weight-stationary, or whether it supports both dataflows so that programmers may choose between them at runtime. - Scratchpad and accumulator memory parameters (sp_banks, sp_capacity, acc_capacity): Determine the properties of the Gemmini scratchpad memory: overall capacity of the scratchpad or accumulators (in KiB), and the number of banks the scratchpad is divided into. - Type parameters (inputType, outputType, accType): Determine the data-types flowing through different parts of a Gemmini accelerator.
-For example, inputType may be an 8-bit fixed-point number, while accType, which determines the type of partial accumulations in a matrix multiplication, may be a 32-bit integer. outputType only determines the type of the data passed between two processing elements (PEs); for example, an 8-bit multiplication may produce a 16-bit result which must be shared between PEs in a systolic array. - Access-execute queue parameters (ld_queue_length, st_queue_length, ex_queue_length, rob_entries): To implement access-execute decoupling, a Gemmini accelerator has a load instruction queue, a store instruction queue, and an execute instruction queue.
+For example, inputType may be an 8-bit fixed-point number, while accType, which determines the type of partial accumulations in a matrix multiplication, may be a 32-bit integer. outputType only determines the type of the data passed between two processing elements (PEs); for example, an 8-bit multiplication may produce a 16-bit result which must be shared between PEs in a systolic array.
+If your datatype is a floating-point number, then you might also want to change the pe_latency parameter, which specifies how many shift registers to add inside the PEs.
+This might be necessary if your datatype cannot complete a multiply-accumulate operation within a single cycle. - Access-execute queue parameters (ld_queue_length, st_queue_length, ex_queue_length, rob_entries): To implement access-execute decoupling, a Gemmini accelerator has a load instruction queue, a store instruction queue, and an execute instruction queue.
 The relative sizes of these queue determine the level of access-execute decoupling.
 Gemmini also implements a reorder buffer (ROB) the number of entries in the ROB determines possible dependency management limitations. - DMA parameters (dma_maxbytes, dma_buswidth, mem_pipeline): Gemmini implements a DMA to move data from main memory to the Gemmini scratchpad, and from the Gemmini accumulators to main memory.
 The size of these DMA transactions is determined by the DMA parameters.
 These DMA parameters are tightly coupled with Rocket Chip SoC system parameters: in particular dma_buswidth is associated with the SystemBusKey beatBytes parameter, and dma_maxbytes is associated with cacheblockbytes Rocket Chip parameters.